 In addition to the list of fellowships available for students of color and underrepresented minorities available here, there are other resources available as well.
 The Office of Multicultural Student Affairs (OMSA) supports the academic success of students of color at the University of Chicago and works to build an inclusive campus community.
 OMSA offers grants and funding, as well as career and professional resources.

 During their time at UChicago, students can find a variety of employment opportunities that support and complement their education without interfering with their studies.
 On- and off-campus internships such as the Higher Education Interns program offer students an opportunity to explore options and gain skills, and several services help connect students to these positions or directly employ students.

 Student Jobs Database

-This site, which requires a UChicago CNet ID to access fully, lists a wide range of jobs for current students, including teaching and assistantship opportunities.
+This site, which requires a UChicago CNet ID to access fully, lists a wide range of jobs for current students, including work-study and non-work-study opportunities.

 This university-specific site is similar to Craig’s List, with postings for jobs in addition to a wide array of other offerings.

 NSP employs work-study and some non-work-study students in area schools and community organizations as teaching assistants and tutors, technology assistants, and more.